A measurement of the Galactic plane mass density from binary pulsar accelerations: Introduction

 By serving as precise astrophysical clocks, pulsars have been used in many tests of fundamental physics \citep[see e.g.,][]{Will2014}.
 Among these tests, pulsars can enable the detection of the cosmological gravitational wave background \citep[see e.g.,][]{Burke-Spolaor+2019} and provide constraints on the nature of gravity \citep[e.g.,][]{Weisberg2016,Zhuetal2019}.
 Here, we explore the idea that pulsars with precisely measured binary orbital periods can serve as effective accelerometers that can be used to directly measure the Galactic acceleration.

 It has been proposed that high precision radial velocity (RV) measurements can be used to directly measure the Galactic acceleration \citep{Silverwood2019, Ravi2019,Chakrabarti2020}.
-It is essential to quantify the contamination from planets and binaries to the Galactic RV signal, and in \cite{Chakrabarti2020}, we showed that even for modest sample sizes, we can reliably expect to extract the Galactic signal, despite the presence of planets and binaries in a realistic Galactic population.
-Time-dependent potentials as in interacting simulations of the Milky Way lead to differences in the vertical acceleration relative to static models, especially at heights $|z| >~\rm 1 $ kpc relative to the Galactic mid-plane \citep{Chakrabarti2020}.
-Prior work has focused mainly on kinematical analysis \citep{Kuijken_Gilmore1989, HolmbergFlynn, Bovy_Tremaine2012} of various stellar tracers to estimate the Galactic acceleration rather than directly measuring it.
+By quantifying the contamination from planets and binaries to the Galactic RV signal in \cite{Chakrabarti2020}, we showed that even for modest sample sizes, we can reliably expect to extract the Galactic signal by measuring the $\Delta RV$ over a ten-year baseline, despite the presence of planets and binaries in a realistic Galactic population.
+Time-dependent potentials as in interacting simulations of the Milky Way lead to asymmetries in the vertical acceleration relative to static models, especially at heights $|z| >~\rm 1 $ kpc relative to the Galactic mid-plane \citep{Chakrabarti2020}.
+Prior work has focused mainly on kinematical analysis \citep{Kuijken_Gilmore1989, HolmbergFlynn, Bovy_Tremaine2012, Schutz2018} of various stellar tracers to estimate the Galactic acceleration rather than directly measuring it.
 The analysis of an interacting simulation of the Milky Way by \cite{Haines2019} indicates that there are differences in the true density in the simulation relative to that determined from kinematics (such as in the Jeans approximation, which assumes spherical symmetry and equilibrium), especially for perturbed regions of the disk.
 In view of the dynamically evolving picture of the Galaxy as manifested by \textit{Gaia} data \citep{helmi2018}, kinematic estimates should be tested against direct measurements of the acceleration.